ReallyLiri/email-forward-extension/README.md

 ## Communication and Storage

-Extensions use dedicated storage that is different than the regular browser local storage.
+Extensions use dedicated storage that is different from the regular browser local storage.
 To read/write to this storage we must use our service worker.
 To pass intentions back and forth, we use the following mechanism:

 * Browser page (`injected`): uses `window.addEventListener` and `window.dispatchEvent`.
 * Service worker (`background`): uses `chrome.runtime.onMessage.addListener` and `chrome.tabs.sendMessage`.